marcopennekamp/lore/specification/expressions.md

 ### Structs

-Lore supports **struct instantiation**.
-There are two possible syntax flavors:
+Lore supports **struct instantiation** using the call syntax or the map syntax:

 ```
 struct A(b: B)